 When creating a QR code, the format in which you export it will make a whole lot of difference depending on the intended use.

-Whether for print or online purposes, the format will affect the performance of your QR code, so you would not want to miss on how to get things right.
+Whether for print or online purposes, the format will affect the performance of your QR code with a QR code scanner, so you would not want to miss out on how to get things right.

 When it comes to the PNG format, what are the common uses and what are the keys to achieving the intended functionality?